paqtcom/graphite-design-system-site/src/components/textarea.md

 Textarea can be used in forms, or anywhere where the user needs to provide information.
 It allows multiple lines of text.

+Unlike the native textarea element, the Graphite textarea does not support loading its value from the inner content.
+The textarea value should be set in the value attribute.

 <gr-textarea></gr-textarea>

 ```html